Tutorial 14: HuggingFace Integration

 Tokenizer

 HfTokenizer is a thin wrapper over the tokenizers crate.
-One wrapper serves BERT, RoBERTa, DistilBERT, and future families: the loaded tokenizer.json carries the model-specific pre-tokenizer and post-processor.
+One wrapper serves every family: the loaded tokenizer.json carries the model-specific pre-tokenizer and post-processor.

 use flodl_hf::tokenizer::HfTokenizer;